 Transaction Reporting Framework for MiFID

-Markets in Financial Instrument Directive II (MiFID II) — legislation published by the European Commission in October 2011 — requires global financial institutions to periodically review and report on their processes and business operations — a move that dramatically changes these institutions’ operating models.
+The Markets in Financial Instruments Directive II (MiFID II) legislation published by the European Commission in October 2011 requires that global financial institutions periodically review and report on their processes and business operations — a move that has dramatically changed these institutions’ operating models and financial transaction services.
 MiFID transaction reporting is a challenging task that involves handling diverse securities transactions and business processes within a bank, generally occurring across a multitude of applications spread across many systems, and each with its own processing rules.
-Organizations need services that allow them to reuse and combine the functionality embedded in existing applications with the new functionality to deliver composite applications that meet MiFID requirements.
-This entails defining a business-process-management framework, which defines new end-to-end processes with business functions encapsulated in services, rather than focusing on customizing applications.
-Most important, given that the MiFID directives are evolving and new rules and regulations are likely to be introduced, the services must be agile and robust.
+Organizations need services that allow them to reuse and combine the functionality embedded in their existing applications with new functionalities to deliver composite applications that meet MiFID requirements.
+This would entail defining a business-process-management framework that defines new, end-to-end processes with business functions encapsulated in the services, rather than trying to customize applications.
+More importantly, given that the MiFID directive is evolving, and new rules and regulations are likely to be introduced, financial transaction services must be agile and robust.

 Our SOA-based enterprise architecture is helping global financial institutions meet MiFID II reporting requirements.
 It is a framework that is delivering agile and flexible solutions that address the ever-changing needs of the business.
 An abstract view depicts it as a layered architecture of loosely coupled services that align with business processes.
 This clear separation of concerns provides the unprecedented flexibility to plug in new services or to upgrade existing ones.
 It can also help expose existing enterprise applications as services, thereby safeguarding IT infrastructure investments.
 The business process flows are supported by the choreography of these exposed services into composite applications integrated through an Enterprise Service Bus (ESB).